A couple’s adventures visiting the beautiful wildlife of Africa will be captured in a stunning new photobook.

 Mr. Illman explained that the day they took the ‘Lion Selfie’ photo, ‘We put the buggy out with a male lion one day, but when it started raining, I drove it back to our safari vehicle,’

 ‘Two adults saw it and followed it back.
-Not wanting them to damage it, I drove it under the car in the hopes that they would depart.
+Not wanting them to damage it, I drove it under the car hoping they would depart.
 They weren’t satisfied, so Tonya quickly mounted the camera on a single tripod and connected the remote shutter.

 I lowered the monopod through the open window, and as the lion got closer and began to stroke it gently, Tonya pressed the shutter button from afar – my bottom hand was just 50cm from its paw. ‘

-Four years ago, the couple, who immersed themselves in photography, also used a quad-copter.
+Four years ago, the couple immersed themselves in photography and used a quad-copter.

 Mr. Illman said: ‘Some of the aerial photographs featured in the book, photos that were not possible many years ago.